nla-group/classix-matlab/demos/Using_the_CLASSIX_Python_package_in_MATLAB.md

 ans = 'py.numpy.ndarray'
 ```

-but no conversion is required when using this in the MATLAB scatter command:
+but no conversion is required when using this in the MATLAB <samp>scatter</samp> command:

 ```matlab
 scatter(X(:,1),X(:,2),10,clx.labels_,"filled");